dtrifuno/holz/README.rst

 These are the features I am currently working on.

-* **GUI.** Holz currently uses a CLI, which makes it awkward to use due to the amount of data the user has to enter for each simulation.
-I am planning on writing a GUI for it once I settle on Haskell GUI library.
+* **GUI.** Holz currently uses a CLI, which makes it awkward to use due to the amount of data the user has to enter for each decision.
+I am planning on writing a GUI for it once I settle on a Haskell GUI library.

 * **Profile and optimize.** I have not done any optimization on the hand evaluation algorithm.
 Currently it is just fast enough to be usable, but optimization should make it more accurate and responsive.
+In particular, Holz currently uses a single thread but can easily be made parallel.

 * **Increase the number of supported players to 4.** Currently only supports two players.